 All students have the option to participate in CCPLUS.
-All students who chose to participate in CCPLUS must attend a meeting the year before participation.
-A form stating participation must be turned in by March 30th in the year prior to participation.
+All students who chose to participate in CCP must attend a meeting the year before participation.
+An intent to participate form must be turned in by April 1st in the year prior to participation.
 Please refer to Board Policy for further information.